tox-dev/tox/doc/config.rst

 configuration discovery
 -----------------------

-tox supports at the moment three locations for specifying the configuration, in the following priority order:
+At the moment tox supports three configuration locations prioritized in the following order:

 1. ``pyproject.toml``,
 2. ``tox.ini``,